 Positivity should always be a key element in the classroom environment.
 When enforcing the rules, do so in a positive manner.
 When rules are broken, gently remind children of the classroom rules poster.

 The goal is never to make a child feel bad about themselves, but instead to redirect their choices and undesirable behavior.
-Taking the extra one-on-one time with your student will go far in building their confidence and self-esteem and work towards preventing repeated offenses.
+Taking the extra one-on-one time with your student will go far in building their confidence and self-esteem and work towards preventing repeat offenses.

 Printable Classroom Rules